Adenosine: Anti-inflammatory properties

 Adenosine is believed to be an anti-inflammatory agent at the A_{2A} receptor.
 Topical treatment of adenosine to foot wounds in diabetes mellitus has been shown in lab animals to drastically increase tissue repair and reconstruction.
 Topical administration of adenosine for use in wound-healing deficiencies and diabetes mellitus in humans is currently under clinical investigation.

 Methotrexate's anti-inflammatory effect may be due to its stimulation of adenosine release.

 Central nervous system

 In general, adenosine has an inhibitory effect in the central nervous system (CNS).

 Caffeine's stimulatory effects are credited primarily (although not entirely) to its capacity to block adenosine receptors, thereby reducing the inhibitory tonus of adenosine in the CNS.
 This reduction in adenosine activity leads to increased activity of the neurotransmitters dopamine and glutamate.
 Experimental evidence suggests that adenosine and adenosine agonists can activate Trk receptor phosphorylation through a mechanism that requires the adenosine A_{2A} receptor.
+Adenosine in the brain acts through three major receptor subtypes—A1, A2A, and A3—distributed across various neuronal and glial populations.
+Activation of neuronal A1 receptors generally exerts inhibitory effects, contributing to synaptic regulation.
+In a preclinical knock-in model of Alzheimer's disease, neuronal hyperexcitability during the asymptomatic stage has been shown to originate at the synaptic compartment and is associated with a deficient adenosinergic tone, suggesting that impaired adenosine signaling may contribute to early synaptic dysfunction.